OT for Kids

 Down’s Syndrome cannot be cured.
 There is no medicine or treatment that can eliminate the existence of the extra chromosome.
 However, it has now been found that early intervention and training in fields of speech and play can help these children to become independent in daily life skills.

-Early intervention is systematic program of therapy, exercises, and activities designed to address developmental delays that may be experienced by children with Down syndrome – with the goal of enhancing the development of infants and toddlers and helping families understand and meet the needs of their children.
+Early intervention is a systematic program of therapy, exercises, and activities designed to address developmental delays that may be experienced by children with Down syndrome – with the goal of enhancing the development of infants and toddlers and helping families understand and meet the needs of their children.
 The most common early intervention services for babies with Down syndrome are physical therapy, speech therapy, and occupational therapy.

 Down syndrome and Occupational therapy